JuliaControl/RobustAndOptimalControl.jl/docs/src/uncertainty.md

 └───────────────────────┘        │ I+PC │
                                  └──────┘
 ```
-The system is made robust with respect to this uncertainty by making the sensitivity function ``S`` satisfy
+The system is made robust with respect to this uncertainty by making the (output) sensitivity function ``S`` satisfy
 ```math
 W\dfrac{I}{I+PC} = WS < 1
 ```